samsha1/scraping/README.md

 Assignment for webscraping to Collect list of Architecture Firms from Architecture.com

+Before Running the script, configure your env.php with BASE_URL AND START_URL.
+See .env.example.php for env.php format.

+Also, Download phpQuery from:(https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/phpquery/phpQuery-0.9.5.386.zip) to query DOM elements.
+After Extracting zip, keep all files & folder inside new directory 'phpQuery/'. i.e. 'phpQuery/cli','phpQuery/api-refernce', 'phpQuery/demo.php' etc.

+If you get any dom error, install php-dom with following command:
+1. sudo apt-get update.
+2. sudo apt-get install php-dom

+Run the script with 'php scrape_job.php' command in your terminal.

 Starting URL: https://find-an-architect.architecture.com/FAAPractices.aspx?display=50

 Go through each of the pages here to collect the following information for each firm (where available).